 - Working temperature and pressure have lower values compared to the verticle centrifugal pump.

 - The limited capacity of providing NPSH (Net pressure suction head)

 Vertical Centrifugal Pump

 Just opposite, In the case of Vertical centrifugal pump shaft between impeller and motor, is installed in vertical condition.
-This takes much less floor space for installation and installed just like in hanging position, because of this a Vertical pump is also referred as a cantilever pump.
+This takes much less floor space for installation and is installed just like in hanging position, because of this a Vertical pump is also referred to as a cantilever pump.

 A vertical pump uses a unique shaft and bearing configuration that allows the impeller to hang in the sump while the bearings stay outside.
 This needs more headroom that makes this more difficult to install and maintain.

 Most of the vertical pumps require a pit and barrel.
 Vertical pumps can only be coupled with electric motors.
 This type of pump has to face challenges at high suction pressure because of its overhung position.

 A vertical Pump works typically with a diesel engine or electric motor.
 These pumps work when fluid passes through the pump throughout a suction bell.
 After this fluid moves into the primary stage impeller to raise the velocity of the fluid.